cocos/cocos-docs/en/animation/edit-animation-clip.md

 > **Note**: node data migration will overwrite the data on the original node by default.

-Because the animation clip will record all the node path information that participated in the animation data editing, so when the node information changes (e.g. node renaming/deletion/move position), which is not consistent with the original saved in the animation clip, **animation editor** will show it in the node list as a yellow uneditable lost state, and the keyframes are also grayed out as uneditable.
+Because the animation clip will record all the node path information that participated in the animation data editing, so when the node information changes (e.g. node renaming/deletion/move position), which is not consistent with the original saved in the animation clip, the **Animation** panel will show it in the node list as a yellow uneditable lost state, and the keyframes are also grayed out as uneditable.
 In this case, the **Migrate Data** function of the node can be used to migrate the animation data of the missing node to another node.

 ![change node](edit-animation-clip/change-node.png)